Fig. 1 Atlantic Ocean (World Ocean Database) |

 "Visible sunlight makes up about 40 percent of the total energy Earth receives from the sun.
 The rest of the energy Earth receives from the sun is not visible.
 About 50 percent is infrared energy, nine percent is ultraviolet (UV) energy, and one percent is X-rays or microwaves.
 Electromagnetic radiation is made up of electromagnetic waves that are defined by their wavelength and frequency.
 Of the entire electromagnetic spectrum, the human eye can view only a small portion of electromagnetic waves in the form of light."

 (Light Energy and the Electromagnetic Spectrum).
-Therefore photons can be considered as the quanta that comprise 'potential enthalpy' or 'ocean heat'.
+Therefore photons can be considered as the quanta which 'potential enthalpy' a.k.a 'ocean heat' is made of.

-I use the GISS surface temperature data as an indicator of the pattern of that heat energy at the surface and beyond.
+I use the GISS surface temperature data as an indicator of the pattern of that heat energy at the surface and below the surface.

 Those GISS values are taken from the 'ocean surface anomaly' values stored in a GISTEMP 4 data CSV file.